goldstack/goldstack/README.md

 ### Only the best tech

 We aim to provide starter templates for the best frameworks currently on the market.
-All modules on Goldstack are based on frameworks and solutions with proven track records for productivity and stability.
+All templates on Goldstack are based on frameworks and solutions with proven track records for productivity and stability.

 ### Professional